 - Legal or other advisers, consultants and other professional experts, complainants, correspondents and enquirers, and suppliers and service providers of any of the above, and each of their associated businesses;

-- Business partners, suppliers and sub-contractors only for the purposes of performance of any contract we enter into with them or you.
+- Business partners, suppliers and sub-contractors in connection with the performance of any contract we enter into with them or you.
 We take reasonable steps to ensure that our personnel protect your personal data and are aware of their information security obligations; and

-We may also share your personal data with third parties:
+We may also share your personal data with (or transfer your personal data to) third parties:

-- If we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;
+- If we sell or buy any businesses or assets or merge any business into or with that of another person, in which case we may disclose your personal data to the prospective counterparty in such transaction and such data may be one of the assets transferred in such transaction;

 - For the purposes of crime and fraud prevention and remediation.